abbbe/nessus-xmlrpc/README.md

 #### nmap_scan.py

-This script will perform a full TCP (0-65535) / UDP (top 1000) port scan with nmap, upload the XML output file to Nessus, create a custom policy based on this file and launch a new scan.
+This script will perform a full TCP (0-65535) / UDP (top 1000) port scan with nmap, upload the XML output file to Nessus, create a custom policy based on this file and launch a Nessus scan binded to that new policy.

 ```shell
 $ python nmap_scan.py